 Climate Change and Risk

-How are climate shocks affecting smallholder farmers in Sub-Saharan Africa and South Asia?
-To learn more about our agenda and opportunities, connect to our CRIFS page.
+How can we better understand how SSPs consider adaptation while facing climate risk?
+To learn more about our agenda and opportunities, connect to our CRIFS page and visit our E-library.

 Other Topics